quii/learn-go-with-tests/http-server.md

 }
 ```

-Notice we're still not worrying about making stores _just yet_, we want to get into the state of the code at least compiling as soon as we can.
+Notice we're still not worrying about making stores _just yet_, we just want the compiler passing as soon as we can.
+By adding more functionality (like stub stores) we are opening ourselves up to potentially _more_ compilation problems.

 Now `main.go` won't compile for the same reason.